backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SQS DVA.md

 - This is useful when you don't need ordering of all the messages but want ordering of messages for a particular ID.

 > [!important] You can have **as many consumers as MessageGroupID** for your SQS FIFO queues.

+> [!question]- You are using AWS SQS FIFO queues to get the ordering of messages on a per `user_id` basis.
+As a developer, which message parameter should you set the value of `user_id` to guarantee the ordering?
+> `MessageGroupID`

 ## Miscellaneous
 > [!question]- An Amazon Simple Queue Service (SQS) has to be configured between two AWS accounts for shared access to the queue.
 AWS account *A has the SQS queue* in its account and AWS account *B has to be given access to this queue*.